Georgia Capital PLC Announces Share Buyback Transaction - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Georgia Capital PLC has announced a transaction involving the repurchase of its ordinary shares as part of a share buyback and cancellation program initiated in December 2024.
-On July 14, 2025, Numis Securities Limited purchased 15,000 shares on behalf of the company at an average price of 2078.3333 pence per share.
-The shares will be held in treasury until they are canceled later this month.
-This move will adjust the company’s share structure, leaving 36,917,357 ordinary shares in issue and 36,702,357 voting rights, potentially impacting shareholder value and market perception.
+Georgia Capital PLC, a company involved in financial operations, announced a transaction involving the repurchase of its ordinary shares.
+This transaction is part of a share buyback and cancellation program initiated in December 2024.
+On September 30, 2025, the company repurchased 12,500 shares at a price of 2420 pence each, with plans to cancel these shares later in the month.
+This move will adjust the number of shares in treasury and voting rights, potentially impacting the company’s market positioning and shareholder value.

 More about Georgia Capital PLC